 The wrought-iron railing leads your eye all over the place and the lights on the wall don’t help.
 Then there are the sleek curves of the door.
-It’s all a little disorientating for an entryway.
-These are the 6 most popular architectural styles in the United States.
+It’s all a little disorientating for an entryway—pretty much the exact opposite of these decorating tips for a stress-free home.

 Multitask like nobody’s business

 This might fit into a home inspector horror story gallery but it’s hard to imagine what it’s like trying to cook scrambled eggs when you’ve got a load of whites going in the washer.
 Of course, the washer and dryer location might be convenient if you get a stain on your favorite shirt.

 Instead of worrying whether the bed frame will blend in with the carpet, just add the carpet to the bed frame.
 It won’t look unusual.
 Find out what your home decor reveals about you.

 The real estate market in Australia must be hotter than any market in the United States because this fixer-upper was on the market for just over $1 million, which in U.S. dollars is still more than $760,000 for a two-bed, one-bath.
 This one has a long list of projects but learn the home renovation projects that really do improve a home’s value.

 What happens when you can’t find the remote?

 A TV in the bedroom is great but this one takes it to new heights.
 It seems like with such an extravagant house there could be a flat screen installed that hangs from the ceiling.
 But then again there are some anachronistic details in this home like the track lighting, too.
 These vintage home trends that will take you way back shouldn’t be in today’s homes!

 Where’s the moat?

 We get it, your home is your castle … but don’t take that thought to the extreme like this home.
 If you want to get an idea of what real castles look like then check out these gorgeous castles that you can actually rent on Airbnb!